Misery or Mastery

 Good documentation skills should help organize clinical thinking.
 Progress notes, treatment plans, case and collateral contact notes, discharge and diagnostic summaries should be able to be done quickly and efficiently and provide a vehicle for formulating and reflecting on high quality clinical work rather than being a detour or afterthought.
 Good documentation supports good clinical practice, facilitates getting authorizations, and helps mental health professionals and clinics pass insurance audits, thus saving thousands of dollars in potential recoupments and lost productivity.
 It contributes to a marked reduction in work related anxiety and increased job satisfaction.

 Since psychotherapy is covered by medical insurance, the gold standard for documentation is now based on the need to satisfy insurance company requirements.
-The most rigorous standards for clinical documentation are Federal, which is why most third-party payors, including Medicaid programs, base their requirements on Medicare standards.
+The most rigorous standards for clinical documentation are Federal, which is why most third-party payors base their requirements on Medicare standards.

 That standard is conceptualized as “medical necessity.”
 A fundamental feature of medical necessity is, the “Golden Thread.”
 When the Golden Thread is employed, each element of the therapeutic process is clearly documented so that the connection between all aspects of clinical work flows logically from one record to the other.
 In-other-words, the criteria for a client needing services and the Golden Thread work together to justify medical necessity.
 At the same time, it is important that the clinician’s voice be heard in a narrative so that it is clear how they conceptualize the treatment rather than relying solely on a template with boiler plate drop down menus for all aspects of the record.
 This includes effectively documenting clinical progress while maintaining confidentiality.
 When clinical documentation is operationalized using this effective, efficient, and distinct procedure, medical records are clear, compliant and clinically useful.
 Documentation is necessary even for those psychotherapists who do not take insurance but still wish to meet professional, legal and ethical standards.

 Applying the Documentation Wizard TM process to whatever system is used, increases accuracy and efficiency.
 It simultaneously reduces anxiety and resistance and contributes to quality care.
 The concepts and practice of this system are taught to Medicare standards and have a proven track record of success.
 Implementation of this system helps pass stringent Medicare audits, potentially saving clinics and clinicians thousands of dollars.
 Additionally, a reduction of time spent writing and rewriting paperwork, coupled with a significant increase in productivity and profits can lead to greater job satisfaction and less burnout.
-Choose mastery over misery and allow good clinical documentation to be a contribution to high quality care rather than a detour.
+Choose mastery over misery and allow good clinical documentation to be a contribution to high quality care rather and protect your practice at the same time.

 Beth Rontal, LICSW, is a nationally recognized and engaging speaker on clinical documentation for those working in agency behavioral health settings, as well as private practice clinicians.
 Her Documentation Wizard ™ training programs empower clinicians, reduce anxiety about documentation, and further professional integrity.
 She has created a formula that simplifies the documentation process by systematically linking effective documentation with quality care.
 This helps to pass audits and protect income.
 Beth mastered her teaching skills with thousands of hours supervising and training psychotherapists.
 She writes blogs on clinical documentation, co-chairs the NASW Private Practice Shared Interest Group, and has a private practice in Brookline, MA, specializing in working with people who struggle with emotional eating.